 A Few Parting Thoughts

 I'm so glad to finally have seen Amsterdam!
 It's relatively compact and easily walkable, despite the cobblestones and bikes.
 They also have a good tram system which I didn't try.
 I thought I would fall in love with it.
 I liked it very much, but didn't fall in love.
 Maybe that was due to constantly ensuring that I wasn't hit by a bike.
 Paul and I compared the bikes to the scooters in Naples.
 At least you can hear the scooters.
-The people are exceedingly friendly and they speak English better than I do!
+The people of Amsterdam are exceedingly friendly and they speak excellent English (as we found in other countries in the region).
 The history is rich and in three days I didn't do everything I wanted to.
 The architecture is distinctive and the canals add to the beauty of the city.
 Now when we connect through Schiphol, I'll know what's outside!

 Here are a few parting photos.